 – increase your strength and vitality

-This technique can help you if you are feeling negative energies, col, of your immune system is challenged.
+This technique can help you if you are feeling negative energies, or if your immune system is challenged.
 Your thymus gland is located around two inches below your K-27 points in the centre of your chest.
-Tap or massage your Thymus for about 30 seconds with four fingers of each hand while breathing deeply.
+Tap or massage for about 30 seconds with four fingers of each hand while breathing deeply.

 3. Thumping your Spleen Points will:

 – balance your mood, your body’s rhythms, your energies and hormones